5 Ways to Improve Your Leapfrog Hospital Safety Grade

 ● Other:

 If your staff doesn’t believe you will follow through, communicate your commitment to change.
 Next, show them your actions.
-Share what you can even if you can’t make all the details public.
+Share what you can, even if you can’t publicize all the details.

 4. Adopt a Root-Cause Attitude

-Train and empower leaders to adopt a root-cause approach to smaller problems they encounter — like the manager who addressed her clinic’s hand-washing gap.
-Provide training to help employees use RCA when they solve day-to-day problems too.
+While typically reserved for serious events, an RCA approach can certainly be used to analyze smaller problems, too.
+Train and empower leaders to adopt a root-cause approach to solving the more common problems they encounter — like the manager who addressed her clinic’s hand-washing gap.
+Provide training to help employees use RCA when they solve day-to-day problems.

-5. Use Education to Make Your Patients Safety Allies
+5. Use Education to Make Your Patients Allies in Their Safety

 Teach patients how you keep them safe.
-This adds another set of eyes to the safety team and encourages cooperation.
+Enlisting them as an ally in their care adds another set of eyes to the safety team and encourages cooperation and patient engagement.

 For example, a patient may not understand the importance of an updated medication list that includes over-the-counter medications and supplements.
 High-quality education will help them understand how they can contribute to avoiding medication errors, interactions, and adverse events.